mschmittfull/lsstools/README.rst

 Usage
 -----
 See `perr <https://github.com/mschmittfull/perr>`_ for an example of how to use the code.
+Details are described in https://arxiv.org/abs/1811.10640.

 Installation